 5) Eating delicious seafood

-I've never been a huge seafood lover, but two restaurants around Sligo have definitely helped me appreciate the flavors of the ocean.
+I’ve never been a huge seafood lover, but two restaurants around Sligo have definitely helped me appreciate the flavors of the ocean.
 First, there is Shells Cafe in Strand Hill.
-Their fish & chips is the best I've ever had.
-Pictures speak louder than words, so take a look at the menu and photos below.
+Their fish & chips is the best I’ve ever had.

 Another winner-restaurant: Eithna’s by the Sea, The Harbour, Mullaghmore.
 Owner Eithna works with local farmers and fishermen, ensuring all ingredients are fresh and seasonal.
 She is famous for her lobster, crab, shellfish, and seaweed dishes.
 Her Seaweed Pesto is to die for!

 My verdict on the question: “Is Sligo really that surprising?”
 An emphatic “Yes!”
 Very surprising in fact.
 I really enjoyed my visit and I think Sligo should be considered by anyone visiting Ireland!

 Don’t miss this!
 You can temporarily download my full eBook for FREE by signing up for my newsletter.